SowmyaVisvanathan/Ex-1-NFA-to-DFA/README.md

 ![image](https://github.com/SowmyaVisvanathan/Ex-1-NFA-to-DFA/assets/119475775/b76a7e2b-48ce-4819-9795-5a8326981cfb)

 # RESULT
-The program was sucessfully converted from NFA to DFA.
+Program to convert NFA to DFA has been implemented.